What is crowdinvesting?

 How were your first experiences with crowdinvesting?

 Our first projects, which were to finance two solar systems for a flower farm in Kenya, were very successful.
 The financing times as well as the average investment, which was 2300€, were above the industry average.
 We are very happy about the support we have received from the crowd so far!
-Check out our project pages and press releases to find out more.
+Check out our project pages and blog posts to find out more.

 How can you ensure the quality of the installation and service in the project locations?

 We only use high-quality equipment.
 This is sourced both from German companies – such as SMA inverters – and high quality component manufacturers worldwide.
-Our technical due diligence partner Alliance Climate Solutions is checking the chosen components for every project and we make all information regarding equipment available – click here for an example.
+Our technical due diligence partner Alliance Climate Solutions is checking the chosen components for every project and we make all information regarding equipment available.

 How does ecoligo use crowdinvesting in its business model?